 They all follow a “biblical diet” that focuses on grains, fruits, nuts, and vegetables.
 (1) Perhaps most shocking is that they only drink water, meaning no sugary sodas or juices.
 They will occasionally have some fish, but limit their intake to about three times per week.
 (2)

 It is important to note that the foods cherished differ between the five blue zones.
 However, there are some general guidelines that you can follow to help put on the path towards a healthier lifestyle that celebrates rather than restricts food.

 The blue zones typically follow a diet that is 95% plant-based, with a major emphasis on fresh produce and beans.
 This is a more traditional diet focused on whole foods that most of the world abandoned with the advent of greasy fast food and processed overly-sugary snacks.
 (2) Whole foods remain in their natural state from when they were grown.
 They do not contain any additives, preservatives, extra flavorings, or added sugars.
 These foods are unprocessed and super healthy for you.
 (9)

 In fact, 30-year-old vegetarian Adventists outlive their meat-eating counterparts by 8 years!
 (1)(6) The plant-sources that these regions rely upon are leafy greens, with an emphasis on kale, spinach, chard, and collards.
 Don’t throw away your beet and turnip tops either!
 These can be repurposed in various recipes and have major longevity benefits.
-(7)
+To know how, read What to do with Food Scraps: Vegetable Edition (7)